git1362/React-Practice/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Purpose of This Repository
- This Repository is just a practice for trying differnt hooks and examples are given from React Hooks Course
+ This Repository is just a practice for trying differnt hooks and examples are taken from React Hooks Course

 ## Available Scripts